Visgean/qr-wifi/README.md

 To make it a bit easier I wanted to just type the wifi name and get the QR code, which is what this project does!

 ## Warning

-This is **very hacky** way to create a QR code with wifi password on Ubuntu.
+This is **very hacky**:

-It is hacky because:
-- it just goes into `/etc/NetworkManager/system-connections` and reads the `.ini` files.
-This is almost certainly a bad way of doing this.
+- it directly reads the `.ini` files in `/etc/NetworkManager/system-connections` and .
+This is almost certainly a bad way of getting wifi passwords.
 - It needs sudo access.
-- I wrote it for fun to try doing a bit of go.
+- It's my first Go utility and it was written mostly for fun and learning.
 - I don't plan to maintain it whatsoever :)

 ## Example